azazelcodes/mcbullet/README.md

 mcBullet **requires** running on a Paper or Paper derivative! <br>
 The development branch contains unstable features *(not right now)* and has to be built on your machine using gradle. <br>
 <br>
-The physics world is created on server start.
+The physics world is created on plugin enable.

 ## 📝 Commands
 /bullethelp - displays the commands ingame <br>